-4d: Participating in a Professional Community Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 Teacher's relationships with colleagues are negative or self-serving.
+4d.
+Participating in a Professional Community

+Elements: • Relationships with colleagues Unsatisfactory Basic Proficient Distinguished Participation in school projects Involvement in a culture professional inquiry Service to school Teacher's relationships with colleagues are negative or self-serving.
 Teacher avoids participation in a professional culture of inquiry, resisting opportunities to become involved.
 Teacher avoids becoming involved in school events or school and district projects.
 Teacher maintains cordial relationships with colleagues to fulfill duties that the school or district requires.
 Teacher becomes involved in the school's culture of professional inquiry when invited to do so.
 Teacher participates in school events and school and district projects when specifically asked to do so.
 Teacher's relationships with colleagues are characterized by mutual support and cooperation; teacher actively participates in a culture of professional inquiry.
 Teacher volunteers to participate in school events and in school and district projects, making a substantial contribution.
 Teacher's relationships with colleagues are characterized by mutual support and cooperation, with the teacher taking initiative in assuming leadership among the faculty.
 Teacher takes a leadership role in promoting a culture of professional inquiry.
-Teacher volunteers to participate in school events and district projects making a substantial contribution, and assuming a leadership role in at least one aspect of school or district life.
-4e: Growing and Developing Professionally .
-Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4
+Teacher volunteers to participate in school. events and district projects making a substantial contribution, and assuming a leadership role in at least one aspect of school or district life.

+4e.
+Growing and Developing Professionally

-Teacher engages in no professional development activities to enhance knowledge or skill.
+Elements: • Enhancement of content Unsatisfactory Basic Proficient Distinguished knowledge and pedagogical skill Receptivity to feedback from colleagues Service to the profession Teacher engages in no professional development activities to enhance knowledge or skill.
 Teacher resists feedback on teaching performance from either supervisors or more experienced colleagues.
 Teacher makes no effort to share knowledge with others or to assume professional responsibilities.
 Teacher participates in professional activities to a limited extent when they are convenient.
 Teacher accepts, with some reluctance, feedback on teaching performance from both supervisors and colleagues.
 Teacher finds limited ways to contribute to the profession.
 Teacher seeks out opportunities for professional development to enhance content knowledge and pedagogical skill.

-Teacher welcomes feedback from colleagues -either when made by supervisors or when opportunities arise through professional collaboration.
+Teacher welcomes feedback from colleagues-either when made by supervisors or when opportunities arise through professional collaboration.
 Teacher participates actively in assisting other educators.
 Teacher seeks out opportunities for professional development and makes a systematic effort to conduct action research.
 Teacher seeks out feedback on teaching from both supervisors and colleagues.
 Teacher initiates important activities to contribute to the profession.

-Criterion 8: Exhibiting collaborative and collegial practices focused on improving instructional practice and student learning.

-4f: Showing Profe essionalism ------------------- -------------
+4f.
+Showing professionalism